ghostapustaja/legionhub/README.md

 # LegionHub

-Legion Hub is a shitty Roblox script that will have multiple games supported.
+This is where I store the Roblox scripts I develop.

 ------------